TikiTDO/sereth_rtm/README.md

     #=> "node_name": [#{inst.node_name.each {|item| json_spec.from(&block).apply(item)}}]

   ## Operations
-  extends!
-(DataClass or "collection_name" or :spec_name)[, :spec_name] # Utilize a spec for nodes specified there and not in this context cond! lambda do ... end # Executes the lambda in the context of the inst, then runs any present block in the current definition context if the lambda return value evalutates to true end
+  override! :node_name, ... # Same functionality as above, but allows for restricted names extends!
+(DataClass or "collection_name" or :spec_name)[, :spec_name] # Utilize a spec for nodes specified there and not in this context cond! proc do ... end # Executes the proc in the context of the inst, then runs any present block in the current definition context if the proc return value evalutates to true end
 ```